Bounds for Hardness Condensation in the Query Model: Introduction

-In this work, we initiate the study of hardness condensation for many other decision tree measures.
-In particular, we show that lossless condensation cannot be achieved for measures like block sensitivity, certificate complexity, and fractional block sensitivity (Theorem~\ref{thm:bs-cert-condensation-intro}).
-We also improve upon the bound of $3/4$ for query complexity presented in \cite{GoosNR024}.
+In this article, we delve deeper into the question of hardness condensation for $\dqc(\cdot)$ and initiate the study of hardness condensation for almost all other decision tree based measures.
+In particular, we close the gap for $\dqc$ from both sides, showing that it is not possible to condense even with an exponent of $2/3+\varepsilon$ (improving from $3/4$) and it is always possible to condense with an exponent of $1/2$ (improving from $1/3$).
+We show similar results for many other well known complexity measures like block sensitivity, certificate complexity, fractional block sensitivity, $\AND$-decision tree complexity, etc.~(Theorems~\ref{thm:bs-cert-condensation-intro}, \ref{thm:query-condensation-intro}, \ref{thm:or-condensation-intro} and \ref{thm:exponent-lb}).

+Unfortunately, except for approximate degree and spectral sensitivity, there are gaps in terms of what can and cannot be achieved for these complexity measures in terms of hardness condensation (see Table~\ref{table:complexity-measures}).
+These gaps leave many intriguing questions open; we hope that future research will be able to resolve these questions.

+Before going into the details of our results and proof techniques we present some possible applications of hardness condensation by restrictions.

+\paragraph*{Applications of Hardness Condensation by Restrictions:} We now list down a few applications of the hardness condensation by restrictions.\ where the second inequality was shown by \cite{KLMY21}.
+That is, the log-rank conjecture holds for $f_\wedge$ as long as $\log\log\mon(f)=\Omega(\log\log n)$.
+In other words, the log-rank conjecture remains unsolved for $f_\wedge$ when $f$ has a very sparse representation as polynomial.
+To resolve this, \cite{hart2025condensing} observed that a hardness condensation of the following form suffices. \begin{conj}[\cite{hart2025condensing}] There exist universal constants $\alpha, \beta >0$ such that for every $f\colon\boolfn{n}$ there exists a restriction $\rho$ with $|\rho^{-1}(\ast)|=2^{O(\log^\alpha \mon(f))}$ and $\dqcs{\wedge}(f|_\rho) = \Omega(\dqcs{\wedge}(f)^{\beta})$. \end{conj}

+{\bf Separations between complexity measures:} We now illustrate an application of hardness condensation to witness improved separations between complexity measures.
+We illustrate the argument with a simple example to highlight the applicability of this approach.